Donate

 Liechtenstein has promoted universal adherence to the TPNW, including by co-sponsoring and consistently voting in favour of an annual UN General Assembly resolution since 2018 that calls upon all states to sign, ratify, or accede to the treaty “at the earliest possible date”.

-In a statement to the United Nations in 2019, Liechtenstein said that the TPNW “draws a legal line against all attempts to justify the use of nuclear weapons” and is “a sole beacon of hope and a lesson for multilateralism in a world increasingly suffering from unsustainable big power politics”.
+In 2019, Liechtenstein said that the TPNW “draws a legal line against all attempts to justify the use of nuclear weapons” and is “a sole beacon of hope and a lesson for multilateralism in a world increasingly suffering from unsustainable big power politics”.

 Meetings of states parties

-Liechtenstein attended as an observer the first meeting of states parties to the TPNW, held in Vienna in June 2022.
+Liechtenstein observed the first meeting of states parties to the TPNW in 2022 and the second meeting of states parties in 2023.

 TPNW negotiations